RahafAba/aml-fraud-agent/README.md

 ## Limitations

-- Mock data; this is an **architecture and skills demonstration**, not a production AML system.
+- Mock data; this is an architecture and skills demonstration, not a production AML system.
-- Local-model Cypher generation can occasionally need prompt tuning for complex multi-hop questions; `qwen2.5:14b` handles these better than smaller models.
+- Local model Cypher generation can occasionally need prompt tuning for complex multi-hop questions; `qwen2.5:14b` handles these better than smaller models.